reddybharat/agent-assignment-ND/README.md

 # AI Assistant

-A RAG (Retrieval-Augmented Generation) application that combines document processing with weather information services.
+An application that combines document processing with weather information services.
 Built using LangGraph for workflow orchestration, this application can process uploaded PDF documents and answer questions about their content, or provide real-time weather information.

 ## Table of Contents